 Last updated on October 18th, 2023 at 03:04 am

-Donald Trump is making two stops in Iowa today.
-The first event is scheduled for 1:30 p.m. at the Dallas County Fairgrounds in Adel, followed by a 3 p.m. rally at the Horizons Event Center in Clive.
-Trump’s most recent visit to Iowa was last weekend in Cedar Rapids.
+Donald Trump is set to attend two events in Iowa today.
+The first will be at the Dallas County Fairgrounds in Adel, followed by a Trump rally Clive at the Horizons Event Center at 3 p.m.
+The doors for the Clive event open at noon.

 Full Video: Watch Below